StevenSYS/classicube-stuff/ClassiCube/NT30S/README.md

-This is the texture packs from the pervious directory but modified to work with the ClassiCube server, New The30s.
+This is texture packs modified or made for the ClassiCube server, New The30s.